-1300 Main St. Houston, TX 77002 Phone: 713-989-7000
+1300 Main St. Houston, TX 77002 Phone: 713-989-7000 Website: www.energytransfer.com

-Website: www.energytransfer.com

-Energy Transfer Partners, a Texas-based energy company founded in 1995 as a small intrastate natural gas pipeline company, is now one of the largest and most diversified master limited partnerships in the United States.
+Energy Transfer Partners, a Texasbased energy company founded in 1995 as a small intrastate natural gas pipeline company, is now one of the largest and most diversified master limited partnerships in the United States.

 Strategically positioned in all of the major U.S. production basins, the company owns and operates a geographically diverse portfolio of energy assets, including midstream, intrastate and interstate transportation and storage assets.
-Energy Transfer operates more than 90,000 miles of natural gas, crude oil, natural gas liquids and refined products pipelines and related facilities, including terminalling, storage, fractionation, blending and various acquisition and marketing assets in 38 states
+Energy Transfer operates nearly 120,000 miles of natural gas, crude oil, natural gas liquids and refined products pipelines and related facilities, including terminalling, storage, fractionation, blending and various acquisition and marketing assets in 41 states an approximately 1,200-mile crude oil pipeline that extends from the Bakken/ Three Forks production area in North Dakota to a storage and terminalling hub near Patoka, Illinois.
+Dakota Access, a joint venture, is operated by Sunoco Pipeline.